perseoGI/privacy-policy/raid-tracker-policy.md

 The "Raid Tracker" application is not intended for use by children under the age of 13.
 We do not knowingly collect personal information from children under the age of 13.
 If we become aware that we have collected personal information from a child under the age of 13, we will delete that information as soon as possible.

 ## Changes to this Privacy Policy
 We reserve the right to modify this privacy policy at any time.
 We will notify users of any material changes to this policy through the application or via email.

 ## Contact Us
 If you have any questions or concerns about this privacy policy, please contact us at planeandingteam@gmail.com.

-This policy is effective as of 2023-03-09